$15 Rebate on ENERGY STAR® Certified* Refrigerators and Freezers

 Follow these guidelines to reduce the amount of energy your appliance uses:

+Set the appropriate temperature.
 Keep your refrigerator at 35 to 38 degrees Fahrenheit and your freezer at 0 degrees Fahrenheit.

+Place your appliance in a cool place.
 Position your refrigerator or freezer indoors and away from a heat source such as an oven, a dishwasher, or direct sunlight from a window.

+Allow air circulation behind the fridge.
 Leave a few inches between the wall and the refrigerator, and keep the condenser coils clean if you have an older model.
 Read the user’s manual to learn how to safely clean coils.
 Coil cleaning brushes can be purchased at most hardware stores.

+Check the door seals.
 Make sure the refrigerator seals around the door are airtight.
 If not, replace them.

+Keep the door closed.
 Minimize the amount of time the refrigerator door is open.